 As the early MS-35 quickly developed a reputation of unreliability, Clarus made important internal design improvements to their camera.
 The shutter mechanism was simplified somewhat, and given greater adjustment for wear.

 I have found a surprising number of variants — more than I'd expected.
 See the Major Features page for images of a number of Clarus design variations.

-This is a work in progress, but interesting patterns are beginning to emerge.
-Here is a link to research on Clarus camera serial numbers.
+Here is a link to research into Clarus camera serial numbers.

 Page created August 6, 2001; updated December 20, 2020